billynewport/datasurface/ROADMAP.md

 # Data surface ROAD MAP

 The plan is to have the model working and a suite of DataPlatforms written for it to use.
 Initially, it was planned to have cloud platforms supported initially but the cost of developing these and testing them is high.
-So, we pivoted to a private DataPlatform as the initial delivery.
+So, we pivoted to a private DataPlatform, YellowDataPlatform, as the initial delivery.
 This will use Kafka Connect with Minio for storage and typical local databases such as Oracle/DB2/Postgres and so on.
 It will use Debezium for CDC with Kafka connect.
+Why Yellow?
+Why not?
+We'll be calling the first set of DataPlatforms after the primary colors.

 Once thats working then we will revisit cloud.
 Confluent should be an easy one given it's basically managed Kafka connect on AWS/GCP or Azure.
 Ideally, we'd like these to be a portable as possible, built around Kubernetes/Kafka Connect and so on.
 This will allow the DataPlatform to be run on any cloud or on prem.